2026 Winter Paralympics: Medals

-On July 15, 2025, the Milano Cortina 2026 Olympic and Paralympic Organising Committee unveiled the designs of the medals.
-The front side of each medal represents the Braille on the left and logo on the right, and the back is the Paralympics logo.
+On 15 July 2025, the Milano Cortina 2026 Olympic and Paralympic Organising Committee unveiled the designs of the medals.
+The front side of each of the 2026 Winter Paralympic medals represents the Braille on the left and logo on the right, and the back is the Paralympics logo.

 Venues

-Five competition venues will be used for the 2026 Paralympic Games, in addition to non-competitive venues including three Paralympic Villages.
+Five competition venues were used for the 2026 Paralympic Games, in addition to non-competitive venues including three Paralympic Villages.